Sn0wCooder/ExtensifyIPAs/README.md

 ### And _ExoBootstrap.framework_?

 I don't know what it is.
 Feel free to copy it in the application directory.

+**NOTE**: If you want to make the IPA as close as possible to Extensify, you can add a "+" at the end of the app name in the HomeScreen by editing the entry "CFBundleDisplayName" in the _Info.plist_ file located in the application zip.

 ## How to Sideload on non-Jailbroken devices